Clay vs Apollo

 Clay's interface is a spreadsheet on steroids.

 Clay's own documentation describes the primary user as a GTM Engineer, a hybrid operations-and-automation role the company says it pioneered.
-The existence of official cohort training programs, four formal certifications, and a $160K median salary for the GTM Engineer role tells you this is not a tool you'll master in an afternoon.
+The existence of official cohort training programs, four formal certifications, and a $160K median salary for the GTM Engineer role tells you this is not a tool you will master in an afternoon.

+Clay has addressed this with Sculptor, a natural-language workflow builder that lets users describe what they want ("source a TAM for franchisors in Canada") and generates the workflow.
 A customer from Sigma noted that instead of training teammates for hours, they can point them to Sculptor.
-It's a real step toward accessibility, but Sculptor cannot modify existing tables, doesn't support Signals tables, and doesn't create complete one-shot workflows.
+It is a real step toward accessibility, but Sculptor cannot modify existing tables, does not support Signals tables, and does not create complete one-shot workflows.

 Apollo's interface is designed for people who sell for a living.